Before I get into the Excel vs Google Sheets debate, there is something you need to know.

 Excel is a clear winner when it comes to keyboard shortcuts.
 This is one of those areas where having a stand-alone application helps.

 When you use Google sheets in a Chrome tab or any other browser such as Firefox or Brave, you can only use keyboard shortcuts specific to Google Sheets.
 They cannot have a keyboard shortcut that would conflict with the browser or other popular web applications, which limits their options.

 Excel, on the other hand, has no such issues.

 Excel also has a lot many keyboard shortcuts there are quite useful that Google Sheets completely lacks.
 For example, there is no keyboard shortcut in Google Sheets for pasting data as values or applying or removing filters.

 Google Sheets does allow some keyboard shortcuts to become available that are also there in Excel; it’s just not the same.

-So if you’re making a switch from Excel to Google Sheets and you are used to keyboard shortcuts, be prepared to be a bit frustrated.
+So if you’re making a switch from Excel to Spreadsheet and you are used to keyboard shortcuts, be prepared to be a bit frustrated.

 To be honest, Google Sheets is not made for data analysis.
 Sure, you can have a few hundred or even a few thousand data points that you can work within Google Sheets, but anything more than that, and you will be miserable.

 When you open a Google Sheets document, it only has 1000 rows to begin with.
 And if you need to add more rows, you need to go and add it manually.

 This makes sense for their target audience, who mostly use Google sheets as a data entry tool to record student scores or project timelines or basic transactions at best.

 If you have thousands of rows of data, you need to get a better tool (read Excel).

 On the contrary, Excel is built to work with big data.

 While it has been infamous for crashing or getting too slow when you have more than a few 1000 data points, it’s gotten better and better with each version.